mrbrant89/bajaexpat.com/_posts/2025/04/2025-04-29-northern-baja-police-rights-guide.md

 ### You Do Not Have to Follow Officers to the Station

 The **Consulado Mexicano guidance** for tourists clearly states:
 > “If you are stopped by the police, you should not be asked to follow the officer to the station.
-A ticket should be issued on the spot”  ([Consulate Guide](https://consulmex.sre.gob.mx/sandiego/index.php/foreigners/information-foreigners/185-recomendaciones-sobre-seguridad-a-turistas)).
+A ticket should be issued on the spot”  ([Fodors Travel Guide](https://www.fodors.com/world/mexico-and-central-america/mexico/experiences/news/what-to-do-if-youre-pulled-over-by-police-while-driving-in-mexico)).

 {: .notice--danger}
 Unless you are being **formally detained** for something more serious (like DUI or resisting authority), you should receive a citation and be free to go.